Dong Lakhon ancient city

 Muang Boran Dong Lakhon (เมืองโบราณดงละคร), also called Dong Yai, Laplae City or just Dong Lakhon, is an archaeological site in Thailand's Nakhon Nayok province.
 The site dates back to the 6th or 7th century and was inhabited during the periods of Dvaravati, the Khmer Empire and pre-Ayutthaya Thai culture.
 By the 1300s, the site was abandoned, with its inhabitants settling elsewhere in modern-day Nakhon Nayok province.
 The site was registered by the Fine Arts Department as a National Ancient Site on 8 March 1985.

+The town is built around an oval core called Dong Lek, ringed by inner and outer ramparts and a moat and entered by four gates.
+Brick and laterite remains of Buddhist buildings stand outside the moat, in the pattern of Dvaravati towns of the central plain.
+Pottery, imported ceramics and glass beads have been recovered, and a Pali inscription carrying the ye dhammā formula.

+Its name has been explained both as Dong Nakhon, 'city among the forest', and from villagers hearing music from the town as though a lakhon were being performed.
+Major excavations were carried out between 1972 and 2013.